MicrosoftDocs/memdocs/memdocs/intune/apps/app-sideload-windows.md

 See [Deploying an appxbundle with dependencies via Microsoft Intune MDM](https://blogs.technet.microsoft.com/configmgrdogs/2016/11/30/deploying-an-appxbundle-with-dependencies-via-microsoft-intune-mdm/) for more information about how Intune handles dependencies for Universal apps.

-### How do I update the Company Portal on my users’ devices if they have already installed the older apps from the store?
+### How do I update the Company Portal on my users' devices if they have already installed the older apps from the store?

 If your users have already installed the Windows 8.1 or Windows Phone 8.1 Company Portal apps from the Store, then they should be automatically updated to the new version with no action required from you or your user.
 If the update does not happen, ask your users to check that they have enabled autoupdates for Store apps on their devices.

 ### How do I upgrade my sideloaded Windows 8.1 Company Portal app to the Windows 10 Company Portal app?

-Our recommended migration path is to delete the deployment for the Windows 8.1 Company Portal app by setting the deployment action to “Uninstall”.
+Our recommended migration path is to delete the deployment for the Windows 8.1 Company Portal app by setting the deployment action to "Uninstall".
 Once this is done, the Windows 10 Company Portal app can be deployed using any of the above options.

 If you need to sideload the app and deployed the Windows 8.1 Company Portal without signing it with the Symantec Certificate, follow the steps in the Deploy directly via Intune section above to complete the upgrade.